03 · pipeline · non-technical

 Query the rec store for recent rows.
 For each, check the on-disk markdown frontmatter.
 If the DB says status=acted but the file still says open, patch the file.
 Idempotent — re-running is a no-op once synced.

 Fitness: SELECT * FROM v_drift_signals (7-component SQL view).
 Finance: ~6 SQL queries against hypotheses/opportunities/drift_alerts/positions.
-Learning: ganesh_state_snapshot.py (markdown helper).
+Learning: the learning-state helper (markdown helper).
 Numbers are copied verbatim (D-011) — no LLM math.

-Fitness: body_recomp_snapshot.py (10% second layer).
+Fitness: the body-composition helper (10% second layer).
 Finance: watchlist context, position concentration.
 Learning: bundle helper output.
 Each door has one or two extras the SQL view doesn't cover.

 Weighted average.
 Fitness uses two layers: composite = 0.90 × view.drift + 0.10 × body_recomp_sub (D-022).
 Finance and learning are flat single-layer composites.

-If a prior open rec exists, was created < 48 hours ago, has the same driving signal, and a drift score within ±0.05 — and no acute signal has fired — skip writing a new rec.
+If a prior open rec exists for the same goal_ref, was created < 48 hours ago, and the drift score is within ±0.05 — and no acute signal has newly fired — skip writing a new rec.
 Instead, write a short "no-change confirmation" artifact and stop.
 Prevents inbox bloat from same-state re-runs.

 Of the components that fed into the composite, the one with the highest weighted contribution becomes the driving signal.
 The rec body addresses this signal specifically — not the whole drift surface.